 #6 Waterfalls in Starved Rock State Park

 Throughout Starved Rock State Park, most canyons have very tall waterfalls.
 Still, the most popular lookout points can be found in St. Louis Canyon, French Canyon, Wildcat Canyon, Tonti Canyon, LaSalle Canyon, Ottawa Canyon, and Kaskaskia Canyons.
-Since the seasonal waterfalls depend on snowmelt and spring rains the best time to visit the park the end of winter thaw.
+Since the seasonal waterfalls depend on snowmelt and spring rains, the best time to visit the park is the end of winter thaw.
 A Starved Rock State Park trail map can be downloaded and printed for your own hike planning.

 We found the remoteness of St. Louis Canyon one of the best walking trails in the park.
 The canyon draws few visitors, and it was worth venturing away from the visitor center to check out its sandstone bluffs and vertical walls of moss.
-At the canyon base, hikers are treated to a wide vista with mini caverns and overlooks to explore.
+At the canyon base, hikers are treated to a wide vista with mini caverns and overlook to explore.
 The total hike out and back was just under an hour.